Kelly Mark Logo

 Not settling on the first idea and continuously iterating across a year-long campaign

-How can we make our theme Identity into a brand and a theme that engages people?
+How can we turn our theme, Identity, into a brand that engages students and sponsors?

-With Identity as our theme, we aimed to capture a strong sense of expressiveness in the visual design.
-Early exploration helped us determine where we could push that expressiveness before refining the final direction.
+With Identity as our theme, we explored ways to capture a strong sense of expressiveness through the visual design.
+Early exploration helped us understand how far we could push that expressiveness before refining the final direction.

 Our early ideas aligned with the theme, but there was a disconnect between the concepts and the website’s flow.